welagedara/welagedara.github.io/about/index.md

 title: About
 ---

 This is my personal blog.
-I am using this to keep track of my personal projects.
+I am using this to keep track of the work I am doing.

-You can find most of my personal projects on my GitHub.
+You can find most of my stuff on my GitHub.

 [github.com/pwelagedara](https://github.com/pwelagedara)